Tottori (city): History

 Tottori is part of ancient Inaba Province, and the place name "Tottori" can be found in the early Heian period Wamyō Ruijushō.
 Tottori Castle was completed in 1545 and the surrounding castle town forms the core of the modern city.
 During the Edo period, Tottori was the seat of a branch of the Ikeda clan, which ruled Tottori Domain.
 Following the Meiji restoration, Tottori was incorporated as a city on October 1, 1889, with the implementation of the modern municipalities system.

 Most of the downtown area was destroyed by the Tottori earthquake of September 10, 1943, which killed over 1000 people, and much of the rebuilt city was destroyed again in the Great Tottori Fire of April 17, 1952.
 In the 1950s, and again in 2004, redistricting ("gappei") of the city's borders increased its size to include a number of surrounding areas.
 On November 1, 2004, the town of Kokufu, the village of Fukube (both from Iwami District), the towns of Aoya, Ketaka and Shikano (all from Ketaka District), the towns of Kawahara and Mochigase and the village of Saji (all from Yazu District) were merged into Tottori.
 Ketaka District was dissolved as a result of this merger.

-Tottori gained special city status on October 1, 2005, with in increased local autonomy.
+Tottori gained special city status on October 1, 2005, with an increased local autonomy.
 The 2016 Tottori earthquake caused moderate damage and several injuries, but no fatalities.